wso2/docs-is/en/docs/develop/setting-up-my-account-in-a-dev-environment.md

         ```

     -   Using npm

         ```java
         npm run build
         ```

 ## Step 3: Run My Account in dev mode

-After the build is complete, navigate to the **My Account** directory and run the portal using the webpack dev server.
+After the build is complete, navigate to the **My Account** directory and run the portal using the dev server.

 ```java
 cd apps/myaccount